-Amazon has four Alexa-enabled smart displays, from the Echo Show 5 to the Echo Show 15, which has a large 15-inch screen you can mount on a wall.
+Amazon has four Alexa-enabled smart displays: the Echo Show 5, the Echo Show 8, the Echo Show 10, and the Echo Show 15, which has a large 15-inch screen you can mount on a wall.
 These displays have features not available on Amazon’s other Alexa-enabled devices.

 From making video calls and checking your security cam feed, to singing along with lyrics and enhancing your shopping, here are some of the coolest things you can do with the Echo Show.
 Better yet, many of these features will also work on Fire TV devices, too.

 Amazon also offers widgets for the Echo Show 5, Echo Show 8, and Echo Show 10.
 Widgets, which were first introduced with the Echo Show 15, let you further customize the look and functionality of your Alexa smart display.
 Widgets include controls for smart home devices, music streaming, calendars, and to-do lists.

 Be sure to check out our complete guide on how to use Alexa for more tips, tricks, and how-tos, as well as the best Alexa skills for getting the most out of your smart speaker and smart displays.

 You can use the Echo Show’s camera to make video calls to other Echo Show owners, or to anyone with the Alexa app on their smartphone.
 For this to work, the person you want to call has to be in your contacts list.
 You can even “drop in” on other Echo Show owners, but some may find that creepy.
 The 3rd-generation Echo Show 10 has face-tracking technology, and will actually turn on its base to follow you around the room.
 Currently, you can make voice and video calls using Alexa, Skype, and even Zoom.

 Here's our full guide on how to make calls using the Echo Show.